llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 NodeToZoneRelationBuilder
 ###########################

-The ``axom::bump::utilities::NodeToZoneRelationBuilder`` class creates a Blueprint O2M (one to many) relation that relates node numbers to the zones that contain them.
+The ``axom::bump::NodeToZoneRelationBuilder`` class creates a Blueprint O2M (one to many) relation that relates node numbers to the zones that contain them.
 This mapping is akin to inverting the normal mesh connectivity which is a map of zones to node ids.
 The O2M relation is useful for recentering data from the zones to the nodes.